Keyfactor/command-powerbi/README.md

 7. Copy the commandpowerbi.mez into the directory outlined in step #2

 ## Using the Connector
-**NOTE: Some steps below relating to specific navigator functions assume the default connector is being used.**
+> Some steps below relating to specific navigator functions assume the default connector is being used.

 1. Open Power BI
 2. Open the data connector dialog using either selecting ‘Get data from other sources’ from the home screen or ‘Get data’ and ‘More…’ from the workspace
 3. Search for ‘Keyfactor’ or click on ‘Other’ and locate the connector and click on ‘Connector’
 4. If this is the first use the authentication dialog will be displayed

-**NOTE: Use Anonymous for Claims authentication and the token can be provided in the navigator function**
+> Use Anonymous for Claims authentication and the token can be provided in the navigator function

-**NOTE: Previous authentication credentials can be cleared by selecting ‘Data source settings’ from the ‘Transform data’ method and click on ‘Clear Permissions’**
+> Previous authentication credentials can be cleared by selecting ‘Data source settings’ from the ‘Transform data’ method and click on ‘Clear Permissions’

 6. The ‘Navigator’ dialog will then be displayed showing the available functions, which by default are:
   - Get Certificates - Calls the Keyfactor Command API ‘Certificates' endpoint